 When it first began in 1977, La Farine was located in the then quiet, undeveloped area of College Ave. (between Alcatraz and Claremont) in Oakland.
 The bakery had a hand full of employees and catered to a largely neighborhood clientele.
 Hours of operation were like those in Europe–open early, go home early.
 Vacations were always taken the whole month of August and the store always closed after Christmas and New Years for a week.

-Fast forward to the year 2011, and La Farine finds itself in the midst of 4 bustling neighborhoods in Oakland and Berkeley – all teeming with stores and people in search of quality shopping – and has 80 full and part-time employees.
+Fast forward to today, and La Farine finds itself in the midst of 3 bustling neighborhoods in Oakland – all teeming with stores and people in search of quality shopping – and has 65 full and part-time employees.
 Gone are the leisurely hours of operation…we’re now open seven days a week…and no more vacations in August.
 But, through it all, La Farine has stayed true to its founding traditions…bringing quality French baked goods to its customers and enriching the neighborhood experience of its patrons.
 And, in keeping with its commitment to neighborhood, La Farine donates leftover products to area food banks and senior centers and generously supports East Bay Area schools.

 Although known throughout the Bay Area, La Farine products are only available at our retail locations.
 We are rarely a wholesaler of our products, believing that a visit to our bakery is almost as unique as the products themselves.
 We will always, however, attempt to accommodate you with warm and friendly service…so please stop by and experience La Farine for yourself.